-The Energy-Efficient Homes Credit has been retroactively extended for 2018, 2019, and 2020.
+The Energy-Efficient Homes Credit has been retroactively extended for 2018 through 2021.
 This credit is a tax incentive allowing builders to claim a credit of $2,000 per qualified dwelling unit.
-A qualified dwelling needs to be modeled by an independent individual and compared against a reference building designed to meet the International Energy Conservation Code of 2006.
+An eligible dwelling needs to be modeled by an independent individual and compared against a reference building designed to meet the International Energy Conservation Code of 2006.
 It can be a single-family home, a unit in an apartment complex, or a senior living community.
 Each separate rental unit may qualify for the $2,000 credit.
 However, each unit must be eligible on its own (i.e., an entire building cannot be certified with one model).
 This credit may be claimed on any open tax year.

 6. Payroll Tax Credits & Deferral

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides a refundable payroll tax credit for 50% of wages paid to employees during the COVID-19 crisis.
-The credit applies to wages paid after March 12, 2020, and before January 1, 2021.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides a refundable payroll tax credit for 70% of wages paid to employees during the COVID-19 crisis.
+The credit applies to wages paid from January 1, 2021, through December 31, 2021.

-The maximum amount of wages eligible for the credit is $10,000, with the maximum credit for any employee equal to $5,000.
-If the business experienced a government order limiting commerce, travel, or group meetings, or there was more than a 50% drop in quarterly sales compared to the prior year, this credit can be claimed.
-When the business sales exceeded 80% of sales in the same quarter in 2019, it no longer qualifies for the credit at the end of that quarter.
+The maximum amount of wages eligible for the credit is $10,000, with the maximum credit for any employee equal to $7,000, per quarter for the first three quarters of 2021.
+This credit could be claimed if the business experienced a government order limiting commerce, travel, or group meetings, or more than a 20% drop in quarterly sales when comparing the 2021 income with the 2019 year.

-The credit may be claimed immediately by reducing the amount of payroll taxes.
-The credit is applied against the employer portion of social security taxes.
+The credit is applied against the employer portion of social security taxes and may be claimed immediately by reducing the amount of payroll taxes.

 Other Tax Planning Strategies to Consider

 The succession planning process is often overlooked until it is too late.
 Tax planning is an integral part of the succession planning process.
-It would be best if there is a plan for managing the tax liability generated by the influx of income upon a potential sale or other methods for the transfer of the business ownership.
+It would be best to manage the tax liability generated by the influx of income upon a potential sale or other methods for the transfer of the business ownership.
 When negotiating the terms of a transaction, it is crucial to keep taxes in mind.
-The last thing you want is to give the government more taxes than is necessary due to poor tax planning.

 The purpose of a cost segregation study is to identify assets and their costs related to a real estate purchase or reconstruction and classify those assets for federal tax purposes.
-When taxpayers purchase or construct a building, it is typically depreciated, often over 39 years.
-However, a cost segregation study identifies costs related to real property that can be reallocated to a shorter-life for depreciation.
+When taxpayers purchase or construct a building, it is typically depreciated over 39 years.
+However, a cost segregation study identifies costs related to real property that can be reallocated to a shorter life for depreciation.
 These studies are among the most valuable tax-saving strategies for commercial real estate owners, leaseholders, and others.

-With several credits extended to the end of 2020, the construction industry has the opportunity to take advantage of tax incentives and reduce their next tax bill.
-Contact us today to work with a qualified advisor to help you leverage opportunities and make the best decisions for your construction company.
+With proper planning and consultation with a tax advisor, construction companies can benefit from these strategies and, in many cases, use them to reduce tax liability.
+Contact us today to work with a qualified advisor to help leverage opportunities and make the best decisions for your construction company.
 Our Minnesota Construction Accounting Experts, comprised of numerous professionals, is committed to serving over 800 Minnesota construction and real estate entities.
 Smith Schafer has the experience and understanding of the construction industry to make a lasting positive difference in your future success.
-Please send us a message today.